drybalka/personal-website/src/content/blog/fixing-physics-in-portal.md

 But is there a way to prove it?

 Of course, the Newton's law of universal gravitation $F = G\frac{mM}{r^2}$ does not apply anymore.
-In fact, it is only valid in a 3-dimensional Euclidian space.
+In fact, it is only valid in a 3-dimensional Euclidean space.
 For example, in n dimensions the force drops as $(n-1)$-th power of distance and in 1 dimension it does not diminish at all.
 In our weird space one needs to use the differential version of the [gravitational field equation](https://en.wikipedia.org/wiki/Poisson%27s_equation#Newtonian_gravity) $\nabla\cdot\vec{F} = −4\pi G \rho$ where $\rho$ is the mass density.
 Same equation can be written for the gravitational potential and is usually easier to solve $\nabla^2\phi = 4\pi G\rho$ and $\vec{F} = −\nabla \phi$.